cypress-io/cypress-documentation/content/api/commands/mount.md

 ### Vuex

-To use a component that uses [Vuex](https://vuex.vuejs.org/), you can create a `mountWithVuex` command that expose a Vuex store to your component:
+To use a component that uses [Vuex](https://vuex.vuejs.org/), create a `mountWithVuex` command that configures a Vuex store for your component:

 <code-group-vue2-vue3>
 <template #vue2>